nischithmk/freshworks_assignment/README.md

 # freshworks_assignment

-download this code and place in desktop and open command prompt and navigate to this folder run the below commands
+Download this code and place in desktop and open command prompt and navigate to this folder run the below commands
 1. pip install requirements.txt
 2. python manage.py makemigrations